OIDC configuration for shoot clusters

 - verify that

-!!!
-Info Validity of the created token is 10 years.
+Validity of the created token is 1 year.

 - create RoleBinding to bind created role

-apiVersion: rbac.authorization.k8s.io/v1 kind: RoleBinding metadata: name: pod-list-sa-binding namespace: minio subjects: - kind: ServiceAccount name: pods-list-sa namespace: minio roleRef: apiGroup: rbac.authorization.k8s.io kind: Role name: pod-list-read-only
+my-rolewith ServiceAccountmy-service-accountapiVersion: rbac.authorization.k8s.io/v1 kind: RoleBinding metadata: name: pod-list-sa-binding namespace: my-namespace subjects: - kind: ServiceAccount name: my-service-account namespace: my-namespace roleRef: apiGroup: rbac.authorization.k8s.io kind: Role name: my-role

 - generate custom kubeconfig

-Custom kubeconfig will be printed to screen only.
+Custom kubeconfig will be saved into file my-sa-kubeconfig.yaml.

 - test of newly created kubeconfig